hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 If applying convolution matrix multiple times can be described as evolutionary alogithm, then yes :)

 [12:57:14](#P2MTvemlvOIZCXJp63iRsd4_8_xFcBj1dwGQ22R4kKU) <GalenIvanov (Galen Ivanov)>:
-Ì†ΩÌ∏Ñ
+üòÑ

 [13:05:09](#GHqD31Z0Qr-p8cEHc6MRCqJHUdZ728MoADbcqTyKxfQ) <GalenIvanov (Galen Ivanov)>:
 The blind watchmaker

 [13:05:26](#V9nklvIKe1ak6AGFEhMMF8LuovsU9Ts5KOYeRVW0RDU) <planetsizecpu (Jose Luis)>:
 Bravo!
-Galen, push hard Ì†ΩÌ∏É
+Galen, push hard üòÉ

 [13:07:34](#DuYWA7IQtrCdkt4x029Ad_bG6rMrQQUk-NF9y5p-G6E) <GalenIvanov (Galen Ivanov)>:
 Thanks, @planetsizecpu I decided to provide this project with a decent GUI, so that non-programmers can experiment with this tile.
 It already has a name: "TruTiles" (for Truchet Tiles)